Strand, Norway: Coat of arms

 The coat of arms was granted on 25 May 1973.
-The arms show three red water wheels on a gray background.
-The wheels are a symbol for the hydropower, which has been of importance to the municipality, first (since 1850) by using watermills, and now using modern hydro-electric plants.
+The official blazon is "Argent, three water wheels gules, two over one" (På sølv bunn tre røde vasshjul, to over ett).
+This means the arms have a field (background) has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The charge is a set of three water wheels (two over one).
+The wheels are a symbol for the hydropower, which has been of importance to the municipality, first (since 1850) by using watermills to grind corn and grains, and now using modern hydro-electric plants.
+The arms were designed by Odd Fjordholm.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has two parishes (sokn) within the municipality of Strand.
 It is part of the Ryfylke prosti (deanery) in the Diocese of Stavanger.

 Geography

 Strand is located on the mainland of Norway, on the south side of the vast Boknafjorden.
 The small islands of Idse and Idsal are located in the southwest part of Strand, between the Høgsfjorden and Idsefjorden.
 The small islands of Heng and Sør-Hidle lie in the large fjord between Strand and Stavanger.
 The lakes Tysdalsvatnet, Bjørheimsvatnet, and Vostervatnet are all located in Strand.
 The municipality of Hjelmeland lies to the north and east and Sandnes is to the south.
 The archipelago containing the islands of Stavanger Municipality lie to the northwest.